SwapnilBudd/COVID_Data_Exploration_and_Visualization/README.md

 COVID-19 data analysis involves the examination of various datasets related to the spread, impact, and response to the COVID-19 pandemic.
 Key aspects of this analysis include:

- **Data Collection**: Gathering data from reliable sources such as public health agencies, government reports, research institutions, and global databases.
+ **Data Collection**: Gathering data from a reliable source "ourworldindata.org" website.
 This includes information on confirmed cases, deaths, testing rates, vaccination efforts, hospitalizations, and other relevant metrics.

  **Data Cleaning and Preprocessing**: Processing and cleaning the collected data to address inconsistencies, errors, and missing values.
 This ensures the accuracy and reliability of the data for analysis purposes.